alexi.sh

 • Security is the priority → a SAST tool (Snyk Code / Semgrep) as a CI gate, plus a review bot.

-• Proprietary or regulated code → favour self-hostable / non-training tools, or local models; for broader options see GitHub Copilot alternatives 2026.
+• Private or regulated code → favour self-hostable / non-training tools, or local models; for more options see GitHub Copilot alternatives 2026.

 The bottom line

-AI code review tools are a real productivity gain on the mechanical layer of review — bugs, style, tests, common security patterns — and they shift feedback earlier.
-They are not a substitute for human judgement on design and intent, they produce false positives, and most of them send your code to the cloud.
-Use them as a first pass with a human gate, choose security scanners for the security layer, and weigh the privacy trade-off before piping a proprietary codebase through a third-party API.
+AI code review tools are a real time gain on the routine layer of review - bugs, style, tests, common security patterns - and they shift feedback earlier.
+They are not a stand-in for human judgement on design and intent.
+They throw false positives.
+And most of them send your code to the cloud.
+Use them as a first pass with a human gate.
+Choose security scanners for the security layer.
+And weigh the privacy trade-off before you pipe a private codebase through a third-party API.

-For the models and assistants that sit underneath these tools, see best AI coding assistants 2026; for keeping inference and code on your own hardware, the best local LLM for coding and data sovereignty.
+For the models and assistants that sit underneath these tools, see best AI coding assistants 2026; to keep inference and code on your own hardware, the best local LLM for coding and data sovereignty.
+If Cursor isn't the right fit, weigh the Cursor alternatives side by side.

-Editorial analysis based on the documented capabilities of current AI code review tools (PR-review bots, SAST scanners, IDE assistants) and their published data-handling models.
-We state plainly that AI review augments rather than replaces human judgement, and that most cloud tools transmit code to third parties.
+Editorial analysis based on the documented features of current AI code review tools (PR-review bots, SAST scanners, IDE assistants) and their published data-handling models.
+We state plainly that AI review adds to rather than replaces human judgement, and that most cloud tools send code to third parties.

 Photo: Unsplash (source)